charlenetolentino/mattsnotes/301-main/reading301-03.md

 Questions:

-  1. In the video, what is the first step that the developer does to pass functions between components?
+  1. In the video, Who is the first step that the developer does to pass functions between components?

       <ul>
       <li> You first need to create a function on the same level that the state exists </li>
       </ul>
-  1. In your own words, what does the increment function do?
+  1. In your own words, Who does the increment function do?

       <ul>
        <li>The function increase the value of an object that is clicked.
 The ibjec that is updated is determined by the name that is passed though the funtion.</li>